Ulisetorr/pediatric_astrocytoma/README.md

 ### Repository content

-Here you will find 4 directories to perform the analysis, and  2 more with extra information that can be useful if you are following this pipeline.
+Here you will find 4 directories to perform the analyses.
+Two extra folders contain additonal information that can be useful to use this pipeline.

 >### /bin/

-  Here you will find the scripts that are needed to perform the analysis.
-They must be used in the order that it's specified.
-The QC steps for RNAquatification and AlignmentQC may be optional.
+  Here you will find the scripts that are needed to perform the analyses.
+The scripts must be used in the order specified.
+The QC steps for RNAquatification and AlignmentQC are optional.

    1. **FastQC.sh**

   Performs a quality control analysis for each fastq file.
-Additionally, MultiQC condense the reports for each sample to a single file.
+Additionally, MultiQC condenses the reports for each sample to a single file.

    2. **RNAquatification.sh**

-  A semi-alignment using STAR to quantify a percentage of how many rRNA and mtRNA reads are in each sample.
+  A semi-alignment using STAR to quantify the percentage of rRNA and mtRNA reads in each sample.

   3. **STAR.sh**

-Genome indexing, and alignment to a reference genome.
+Genome indexing and alignment to a reference genome.

 4. **AlignmentQC.sh**

-Alignment to make the quality control of the alignment.
-Clipping profile and gene coverage analysis.
+Quality control of the alignment, including clipping profile and gene coverage analyses.

 5. **SAM manipulation.sh**